I’m a tech founder and investor based in Los Angeles

-Here’s a list of books I love and recommend:
+Here’s a list of books I recommend:

-• Apeirogon by Collum McCann
+• Apeirogon by Colum McCann

 • How to Love Your Daughter by Hila Blum